 - A. The methods, means, sequences and techniques used for construction of the Work are the sole responsibility of the Contractor.
 The intent of the County is to have construction of this project completed in an orderly manner which meets the following objectives: - 1.
-The Contractor shall develop a work plan that allows for systematic construction of the Work while limiting impacts to adjacent residents and public at large.
-The Contractor's detailed work plan shall be presented to the County and the Engineer ten (10) days prior to the pre-construction conference for review and comment and must be approved by Manatee County. - 2.
-The sequence of work plan shall incorporate full restoration of access to public beach, waterways and public boat ramps used by the Contractor for the Work prior to demobilization from the project area.
+The Contractor shall develop a work plan that allows for systematic construction of the Work while limiting disruption to the adjacent residents and public at large.
+The Contractor's detailed work plan shall be presented to the County and the Engineer ten (10) days prior to the pre-construction conference for review and comment, and must be approved by Manatee County. - 2.
+The sequence of work plan shall incorporate full restoration of access to the public beach and staging/storage areas used by the Contractor for the Work prior to demobilization from the project area.

-- 3. The Contractor shall develop a specific sequence of work plan for construction and provide that plan to the County and Engineer for review and acceptance as a part of the pre-construction conference. - 4.
-The Contractor shall meet all permit requirements including requirements related to the date of completion of the Work. - B. The Contractor is responsible for securing the staging and construction areas in accordance with the specifications. - C. The Contractor shall construct the Work in stages, and coordinate the construction schedule and operations with the Engineer. - D. The Contractor shall construct the Work in a manner to provide for public convenience.
-The Contractor shall not utilize or work on the beach area.
-All staging and land based operations shall be off of the beach.
+- 3. The Contractor shall develop a specific sequence of work plan for construction and provide that plan to the County and Engineer as a part of the pre-construction conference. - 4.
+The Contractor shall meet all State and Federal permit requirements for the Work. - B. The Contractor is responsible for securing the staging, storage and construction areas in accordance with the specifications. - C. The Contractor shall construct the Work in stages, and coordinate the construction schedule and operations with the Engineer. - D. The Contractor shall construct the Work in a manner to provide for public convenience.